wp-plugins/wp-spamshield/readme.txt

 == Changelog ==

+Version 1.1.3.3, *released 05/02/14*

+* Fixed an issue occurring on some WordPress installations hosted on Microsoft IIS servers that have certain PHP functions disabled.
+* Removed WP-SpamShield Options page link from the "Plugins" menu in the WP Admin.
+Plugin options can still be accessed from the "Settings" menu.
+* Added new filters to the spam blocking algorithm.

 Version 1.1.3.2, *released 05/01/14*

 * Added new filters and improved current filters in the algorithmic spam protection layer.